Weight Loss

 Frequently Asked Questions

-What are the main side effects of taking an Adipex pill for weight loss?
+What are the main risks of taking Adipex or phentermine?

-Adipex (phentermine) can cause elevated heart rate, increased blood pressure, palpitations, insomnia, dry mouth, anxiety, and dizziness, reflecting its stimulant action on the sympathetic nervous system.
-It is contraindicated in people with cardiovascular disease, uncontrolled hypertension, hyperthyroidism, glaucoma, a history of drug misuse, or those taking MAOIs, and must not be used during pregnancy or breastfeeding.
+Phentermine can cause elevated heart rate, raised blood pressure, insomnia, anxiety, and dry mouth.
+It is contraindicated in people with cardiovascular disease, uncontrolled hypertension, or a history of drug misuse, and must not be taken with monoamine oxidase inhibitors (MAOIs) due to the risk of hypertensive crisis.

 The health-related content published on this site is based on credible scientific sources and is periodically reviewed to ensure accuracy and relevance.
 Although we aim to reflect the most current medical knowledge, the material is meant for general education and awareness only.